maheshsabnis/Blazmeanbatch3/testing_info.md

         - A Framework that executes 'chai' tests in Server
     - npm install -g mocha
     - npm install --save mocha chai
+    - the filename that contains code for test MUST be
+        - [File-Name].test.js
+        - Mocha will understand the '.test.js'

+# Writing the Test
+- Create a 'test' folder and add test file in it
+- The filename that contains code for test MUST be
+        - [File-Name].test.js
+        - Mocha will understand the '.test.js'
+- Import 'chai' and then import the code which is to be tested

+- Create a test-suit using
+    - describe()
+    - Under the 'describe()' create a test case
+        - 'it()'
+            - Arrange
+            - Act
+            - Assert
+        - The TestCase Name MUST be unique
+- To make a HTTP request to REST API use the 'request' package
+    - npm install --save request
+        - The 'request' is a Promise base package